 Local government impact.
 The measure increases costs for county clerks and other local election officials in several ways.
 Conducting an all-candidate primary election increases the size and complexity of printed ballots, which will require that clerks educate voters, and revise processes for the operation of polling places and ballot counting.
 For some counties, this will require new election system software and equipment.
 Other counties will have costs to modify existing voting systems.
-Finally, the elimination of vacancy committee appointments will increase the number of special elections conducted to fill future vacancies in the state legislature and increase costs for affected counties where vacancies occur.
 A portion of local costs under the bill will be reimbursed by the state under current law.